de-tu-dresden-inf-lat/evee/README.md

 2. Install both the [protege-proof-explanation](https://github.com/liveontologies/protege-proof-explanation "https://github.com/liveontologies/protege-proof-explanation") plugin and the [proof utility library](https://github.com/liveontologies/puli "https://github.com/liveontologies/puli") PULi.
 3. Copy the .jar files from the directory "release" of this repository to the directory "plugins" of your local Protégé installation.

+Note that the Evee plugins require the OWL Reasoner [HermiT](http://www.hermit-reasoner.com/index.html "http://www.hermit-reasoner.com/index.html"), which is already included as a plugin in Protégé version 5.5.0.

 ## Installing and using Evee

 ### Requirements